Demystifying medical bills. Saving families.

 Confirm with your provider that you are receiving a screening mammogram, not a diagnostic, especially if you have had breast problems in the past.

 #4.
-There Were Ancillary Services and Out-of-Pocket Costs:
+There Were Ancillary Services:

 Some examples of ancillary services used in breast cancer screening could include: